kloudfy/personal-financial-advisor/README.md

 * **Prefer `kubectl create job` for tests:** For short-lived non-interactive checks, `Job + wait + logs` avoids attach races and warnings.
 * **Workload Identity > SA keys:** Prefer WI for GKE to avoid managing service account keys.
 * **Built-in retries for smokes:** Transient 5xx (cold starts, DNS/cache propagation) are normal right after rollouts.
 The smoke’s retry wrapper (and using **port 80** for AGW) removes flakes without masking real issues.
+* **Prebuilding the **vertex-smoke** image removed transient timeout issues.**
+  Installing dependencies at runtime (`pip install` inside the Job) was too slow on GKE Autopilot.
+  By shipping a tiny prebuilt image, the smoke job now runs instantly and reliably.

 ---